 NIOSH-Approved Spirometry Refresher

-As of March 27, 2013, OSHA recommends that all spirometry technicians complete a NIOSH-approved course before conducting tests in the occupational setting.
+Since 2013, OSHA has recommended that all spirometry technicians complete a NIOSH-approved course before conducting tests in the occupational setting.
 This best practice recommendation is in addition to OSHA-mandated training for technicians testing workers in compliance with certain exposure-specific standards.
 See OSHA's Guidance on Spirometry Testing in Occupational Health Programs: Best Practices for Healthcare Professionals for details.

 Certificates of successful completion of a NIOSH-approved spirometry course remain active for 5 years from the course date.
 Certification can be extended in 5 year increments by completing a NIOSH Approved Spirometry Refresher course before the current certificate expires.
 NIOSH also instituted a 7 month grace period to give technicians ample time to renew their NIOSH course certificates.
 E.g., if a current course certificate was dated April 1, 2008, the technician would have up to 5 years and 7 months to complete a NIOSH-Approved Spirometry Refresher Course, i.e., until November 1, 2013.